Shlefter/Data205/README.md

 ## Project Information

 ### Datasets
 This project will be using the HMDA public dataset, which can be found either at their website [cfpb.gov data browser](https://ffiec.cfpb.gov/data-browser/) or via their [data science kit](https://github.com/cfpb/HMDA_Data_Science_Kit).
-The Home Morgage Disclosure Act requires all lenders to submit records of their morgage loans, and some of that information is released to the public by the CFPB.
-Note that there was a significant policy change in 2018, and the list of variables released was altered with it.
-Due to this, I will only be using the data from 2018 and on as property value was not released for earlier years.
+The Home Morgage Disclosure Act requires coveed lenders (the full list of which can been seen in the HMDA panel and transmittal sheets) to submit records of their morgage loans, and some of that information is released to the public by the CFPB.
+Note that there was a significant regulation change in 2018, and the list of variables released was altered with it.
+Due to this, I will only be using the data from 2018 and on as property value was not collected in earlier years.

 The variables I will be working with are as follows:
 - Property value
+- Loan amount
+- loan purpose (home purchase vs improvement)
 - County code
 - Derived Race
 - Derived Ethnicity
 - Action type (filter for only applications)
+- Number of units

 In addition to the HMDA dataset, I will be using several external datasets for different measures of gentrification: